PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/PaddleOCR-VL.en.md

 <td><code>file</code></td>
 <td><code>string</code></td>
 <td>The URL of an image file or PDF file accessible to the server, or the Base64-encoded result of the content of the aforementioned file types.
+By default, there is no limit on how many PDF pages are processed.
+To cap the number of pages processed on the server, set <code>Serving.extra.max_num_input_imgs</code> to a positive integer in the pipeline configuration file, for example:
+<pre><code>Serving:
+  extra:
+    max_num_input_imgs: 10
+</code></pre>
 </td>
 <td>Yes</td>
 </tr>